-xii.
-A bill of supply can be issued in case of inter-State and intra-State:
+- xii.
+A bill of supply can be issued in case of inter-State and intra-State: - a.
+Exempted supplies xiii.
+The tax invoice should be issued the date of supply of service.

-G. Exempted supplies

 - b.
 Supplies to unregistered persons

 - c.
 Both of above

 - d.
 None of the above